 - any obligations on the minor were not harsh or oppressive.

 The outcome of any complaint to TDR may be that:

 - the contract and its obligations on the minor may be upheld as in the agreement, or

 - the entire contract be cancelled, or

-TDR may award compensation or restitution to the minor if deemed appropiate.
+TDR may require the Scheme Member to refund the minor if deemed appropriate.